-VQE-S provides a variety of data for monitoring IPTV packet delivery and for fault isolation.
-VQE-S receives RTCP reports from VQE Clients on the CPE devices and from reports generated by the VQE-S itself.
-In those reports, VQE Clients provide statistics for RTP packet loss, jitter, delay, and other quality measurements.
-VQE Clients also provide statistics on Unicast Retransmission.
+The VQE-S provides a variety of data for monitoring IPTV packet delivery and for isolating faults.
+The VQE-S receives RTCP reports from the VQE-Cs on the CPE devices and from reports generated by the VQE-S itself.
+In those reports, the VQE-Cs provide statistics for RTP packet loss, jitter, delay, UDP packet loss, and other quality measurements.
+The VQE-Cs also provide statistics on Unicast Retransmission.